-The plastic rose tie backs make pretty drawer knobs.
-I think the mix of two types of knobs work.
+The plastic rose tie-backs make pretty drawer knobs.
+I think the mix of two types of knobs works.
 What do you guys think?
-Do the two different types of knobs look okay.
+Do the two different types of knobs look okay?
 How about the white painted drawers, lightly distressed?
-How about the two-tone look……loving it…….hating it?
+How about the two-tone look……loving it……. hate it?

 Want to know how to paint problem furniture?
 I made a video for you...

 Leave a comment sharing your thoughts then pay a visit to my tour buddies.
 Just click the pink links below the “before” makeovers photo.